quentintaranpino/nostrcheck-server/DOCS.md

 This endpoint uses the [NIP98](https://github.com/nostr-protocol/nips/blob/master/98.md) HTTP Auth and gets the `pubkey` field from the auth note.

-It also uses the [NIP96](https://github.com/nostr-protocol/nips/blob/96.md) HTTP File Storage Integration standard.
+This endpoint uses the [NIP96](https://github.com/nostr-protocol/nips/blob/96.md) HTTP File Storage Integration standard.

 The upload will be saved in the user's gallery, whether registered or not.